kew24/proj-Westra-data202/Report.md

 do_plot(p_forest, "my_fig1c.png", 5, 6, save_pdf = F)
 ```

-    ## Don't know how to automatically pick scale for object of type noquote.
-Defaulting to continuous.

 <img src="./figures/my_fig1c.png" width="1500" />

 And there it is!
 Our final version of Figure 1c.